 Building a bundle with Sky is easy enough.
 Take a look at the options for the services you want, pick and choose the ones you like the look of - and bam, your Sky bundle is ready to order.

-There are a few caveats: broadband relies on a Sky landline, meaning a Sky Talk package is required if you want internet, for example.
-But other than that, you’re basically free to pick and mix which bits you want - and if you want TV from Sky but broadband from another provider, for instance, that’s no problem.
+You’re basically free to pick and mix which bits you want - and if you want TV from Sky but broadband from another provider, for instance, that’s no problem.

 To find out which Sky packages are available where you are, use our postcode checker to check out your options.